dag4blend

 Parameters:

-• Optimize material slots – removes unused slots and merges slots with the same material.
+• Optimize material slots: Removes unused slots and merges slots with the same material.

-• Import LODs – imports all lods, not just the selected .dag file.
+• Import LODs: Imports all LODs, not just the selected .dag file.

-• Import dps – import all damage_parts (_dp).
+• Import dps: Imports all damage_parts (_dp).

-• Import dmgs – import all damage versions.
+• Import dmgs: Imports all damage versions.

-• Replace existing – if a collection with the asset name exists in the scene, it will replace its contents with those from the .dag file instead of creating a duplicate with a .001+ suffix.
+• Replace existing: If a collection with the asset name exists in the scene, it will replace its contents with those from the .dag file instead of creating a duplicate with a .001+ suffix.
 Useful for quickly reverting multiple changes.

 For bulk imports, it’s smart to use batch import.